 The most basic of all fishing related stories begin with one simple concept.
 Fish location.
 Knowing how to find the fish is the ultimate determining factor that will decide if you catch them or not.
 While many would choose to have a debate about it, you cannot ever catch anything if you do not go where they are.
 This is more important than having lures, good lines, an expensive rod and reel, good hooks, and everything else an angler has.
+It is very important.

 Much the same way, nobody can catch anything from a swimming pool that has no life whatsoever.
 Commercial bodies of water are no different.
 No present takers equal no catching.
 It is very difficult to locate them on sonar imaging and many anglers do not even have imaging to use.
 If this is the case, you can still determine their location by “reading the water”.
 If you know what to look for, you can greatly increase your chances of finding them.
 This is essential to your success.
 The best fish finders can help but knowing what to look for will help even more.

-Understanding Typical Behavior And Biology
+Understanding Very Typical Fish Behavior And Biology

 Seasons Vs. Temperature – A Very Big Difference

 There is a very important distinction to be made regarding temperature and how it relates to seasonality throughout the year.
 Both will affect how everything works together in the water but they will do it in different ways.
 Seasons are not related to temperature although they may have an influence.
 One is not indicative of the other.
 The reason the contrast exists is important.

 Many anglers believe that they should look for certain species or try to catch them during certain parts of the year and avoid them at others.
 The truth is though, that weather affects fishing.
-It affects it in a big way.

-The season of winter is never a guarantee that the water will always be below freezing or a sheet of ice.
+It affects it in a big way The season of winter is never a guarantee that the water will always be below freezing or a sheet of ice.
 In fact, temperature ranges can vary dramatically depending on how the season plays out.
 Sometimes, you will have a very bitter and cold winter that freezes a lake over the first week.
-This is when they prefer not to hunt if it can be helped.
+This is when fish prefer not to hunt if it can be helped.

 Time for some ice jigging!
 Get the auger!
 Other times, the winter will be mild and they all will be actively feeding.
 This is when you can sometimes wait for them to come to you instead.
-In the warmer and summer months, you could have a very hot and windy day that is just perfect for catching Largemouth Bass on crankbaits or reaction lures.
+In the warmer and summer months, you could have a very hot and windy day that is just perfect for catching largemouth bass on crankbaits or reaction lures.
 You can also have another one that is pretty cold for a summer day.
-This is when you may have to use a worm or a jig.
+This is when you may have to use a worm or a jig to get a bite.

 Still, your presentation needs to be different depending on the temperature of the water and never the season.
 You can throw summer or spring oriented lures in winter as long as the temperature is right.
 If not, it will not likely work.
 For example, a crankbait is a summer and spring lure isn’t it?
 That is exactly what many people would tell you if you asked them.

 One for catching predators in the summer and spring seasons.
 It can be but it is not final.
 If you have a very mild winter and the water gets warm enough, it can be an extremely productive option to pull out of the box too.
 Once you stop dwelling on what lures are best for the season, you should be worrying about which lures are best for the water temperature that you are fishing in.
 The important thing is to remember that this can also change.
 Quite regularly too.

-Having Good Awareness To Your Surroundings
+Having Good Awareness To Your Current Surroundings

 Another thing that is extremely helpful is good awareness.
 Not only good awareness but great awareness.
 Being in tune with the things around you is more important than one may realize.
 Certain environmental cues can make or break your day of hooking up.
 If there happens to be a day where you are struggling to find them, you may see Seagulls or other birds landing over or hovering over a certain patch of water.
-That is just great awareness.
+That is just great awareness to have.

 If this is the case, this can only mean one thing.
 Seagulls do not hover over water or start pounding on its surface for no reason.
 They are trying to catch some like you are.
 Cast a line with them!
 Most animals that normally eat baitfish to survive are usually much better at finding them too.
 Chances are likely, that the birds have located the sweet spot before you have.

 No shame about letting nature do the hard work for you either.
 If you see something like this happening, pull up anchor, reposition your boat, and move to where the birds are trying to feed.
 The place could be stacked with bait or even a school of predator species that you have been after.
 Always remember to make the most use of nature.
 Tournament anglers do it all the time!

 Obviously, most animals do not reason this way yet the exact same scenario applies.
 Structure and cover are two completely different things, each with their own distinction.
 Structure refers to the shape of the water bottom.
 Things like drop offs, ledges, and points.
 The permanent things.
 Cover refers to physical barriers that are not permanent such as trees, broken wood, rocks, branches, docks, piers, dams, and bridge posts.
 Cover is added.
 Structure is the shape.

-Why They Prefer More Dissolved Oxygen
+Why They Prefer More Dissolved Oxygen In The Water

 While it would seem pretty obvious, the amount of dissolved oxygen is a factor that is incredibly important.
 No animal on planet Earth wants to have a shortness of breath.
 You don’t either.
 You do not ever want to inhabit a place that is full of carbon monoxide, smoke, or carbon dioxide with very little amounts of oxygen for you to breathe.
 Likewise with marine creatures, certain areas of water have an influx of dissolved oxygen that is much greater than other places.